 Signs of being ready for solids

-Between five and seven months of age your baby will begin to show behavioural and developmental signs that he is ready to start solid food.
-These include your baby being able to sit up on his own, being able to pick up food between his thumb and forefinger and losing the tongue thrust reflex—a protective tongue reflex that pushes food back out of the mouth in young babies.
+Between five and seven months of age a baby will begin to show behavioural and developmental signs that he is ready to start solid food.
+These include a baby being able to sit up on his own, being able to pick up food between his thumb and forefinger and losing the tongue thrust reflex—a protective tongue reflex that pushes food back out of the mouth in young babies.
 However the Womanly Art of Breastfeeding explains it simply—your baby is ready once he can reach for food himself and put it in his own mouth.

 His insides are designed to be ready for solid food once his outside has developed enough for him to eat it on his own.
-If he can’t pick up food, get it in his mouth, and chew it without choking, then he’s just not ready for solids, and his tummy probably isn’t ready.
+If he can’t pick up food, get it in his mouth, and chew it without choking, then he’s just not ready for solids, and his tummy probably isn’t ready. (p248)

 As your baby learns to sit (around the middle of the first year), give him a place at the family table or some other regular access to solid food.
 At the right moment, he’ll reach for food (probably off your own plate), chew it, swallow it, and reach for more.
 That’s when solids start.
 (The World Health Organization and many other big organisations having studied the research, agree.
 They could just have asked the babies!).
 This is not something you have to do for him, it doesn’t require any special baby foods at all, and starting before six months (unless your baby does it herself) has minuses without pluses.
 It’s also fine if your baby doesn’t want solids for a good while yet.

-Mostly breast milk with solids as an extra
+Mostly breast milk with complementary solids

 Mothers’ milk has 70kcal (kilocalories, commonly known as calories) per 100g (3.5oz).
 By contrast boiled rice has 126kcal, cooked chickpeas (garbanzos) 150kcal, chicken 186kcal, bananas 91kcal per 100g (3.5oz)—but apples have only 52kcal, oranges 45kcal, cooked carrots 27kcal, cooked cabbage 15kcal, cooked spinach 20kcal, green beans 15kcal and lettuce 17kcal per 100g (3.5oz).
 And this is providing that these foods have been drained well; if the water they have been cooked in is included, they are even less substantial.